3ntomasino/independant-project/readme/readme.md

 # Portfolio for Ian Tomasino

-### This is a display of the projects I've created so far in my Epicodus bootcamp.
+### This is a display of some of the projects I've created so far in my Epicodus bootcamp.
-_This webpage is meant to display a few of the projects and techniques that I've learned thus far at Epicodus._
+_This webpage is meant to display a few of the projects and techniques that I've learned thus far at Epicodus, as well as the some of the languages that I've been learning._
 ### Setup/Installation Requirements
 _All you need is a browser to enjoy this.
 Atom and GitHub are required to take a look at the code._
 ### Known Bugs